Integrative Neuroscience (BS)

 Program Overview

-At Binghamton University, students who major in integrative neuroscience take a variety of courses across a number of departments.
+At Binghamton University, students who major in integrative neuroscience (formerly known as psychobiology), take a variety of courses across a number of departments.
 Most of the core courses are taken in the departments of psychology and biological sciences.
-There are other requirements met through courses in the mathematics, chemistry and physics departments, and students can select electives from departments such as anthropology, philosophy and history.
+Distribution requirements are derived from the mathematics, chemistry and physics departments; and electives can come from departments such as anthropology, philosophy and history.

 Degrees Offered